vyca2017/content/content/blog/2017-06-21-regions-and-performance/2017-06-21-regions-and-performance.md

 ## Regions

 One of the most requested features from our customers was the ability to have control over the [region](https://aws.amazon.com/about-aws/global-infrastructure/) where their application data is stored.
-Until recently, all data of Graphcool projects would be stored in the _EU (Ireland)_ region.
+Until recently, all data of Graphcool projects was stored in the _EU (Ireland)_ region.

-Due to the high demand, we now added two more regions that customers can choose from: _US West (Oregon)_ and _Asia Pacific (Tokyo)_.
+Due to high demand, we now added two more regions that customers can choose from: _US West (Oregon)_ and _Asia Pacific (Tokyo)_.
 We've rolled out this feature over the last few months for some of our beta testers and are finally making it available for everybody today!

 ![](./regions.png)

-> Creating your Graphcool project in a region close to your customers can dramatically increase the performance of your app.
+> Creating your Graphcool project in a region close to your customers can dramatically increase performance of your app.

 ### How does it work?